bobbykain/cisco-ccnp/README.md

 Each of these steps involves not only setting up the configurations but also understanding the outputs of verification commands to troubleshoot issues.
 Always ensure compatibility and consistency across the network devices for these protocols to work effectively.

-### 3.2 Layer 3
+## 3.2 Layer 3
-1. Compare routing concepts of EIGRP and OSPF (advanced distance vector vs. link state, load balancing, path selection, path operations, metrics, and area types)
+**a.
+Compare routing concepts of EIGRP and OSPF (advanced distance vector vs. link state, load balancing, path selection, path operations, metrics, and area types)**\
-2. Configure simple OSPFv2/v3 environments, including multiple normal areas, summarization, and filtering (neighbor adjacency, point-to-point, and broadcast network types, and passive-interface)
+**b.
+Configure simple OSPFv2/v3 environments, including multiple normal areas, summarization, and filtering (neighbor adjacency, point-to-point, and broadcast network types, and passive-interface)**\
-3. Configure and verify eBGP between directly connected neighbors (best path selection algorithm and neighbor relationships)
+**c.
+Configure and verify eBGP between directly connected neighbors (best path selection algorithm and neighbor relationships)**\
-4. Describe policy-based routing
+**d.
+Describe policy-based routing**

 Here's a comparison between EIGRP (Enhanced Interior Gateway Routing Protocol) and OSPF (Open Shortest Path First) as they relate to the concepts listed, particularly in the context of the Cisco CCNP (Cisco Certified Network Professional) exam: